nutriverse/mwana/README.md

   `mwana` integrates recent advances in using MUAC-for-age z-score (MFAZ) for auditing the plausibility of MUAC data.
-In this way, when the variable age is available: `mwana` performs plausibility checks similar to those in WFHZ, however with few differences on the scoring.
+In this way, when the variable age is available: `mwana` performs plausibility checks similar to those in WFHZ, however with few differences in the scoring.
   Otherwise, when the variables age is missing, a similar test suit used in the current version of ENA is performed.
 Read details here.

-#### Useful workflow for plausibility check
+#### A useful workflow for plausibility check using `mwana`

 <img src="man/figures/README-worflow-1.png" data-fig-align="center" />